 We can understand the temptation to download and install free premium quality plugins when on a budget, but it’s best not to do so.
 Unless you purchase them from an official source, illegal versions of premium plugins generally contain malicious code.
 Not to mention the fact that piracy is illegal!
 So, the next time you spot premium plugins available for no cost, be very wary – what was once a good plugin with the excellent code has now become a hacker’s direct line into the backend of your website.
 Ask yourself – Are all these risks worth saving a few bucks?

 You should update your WordPress installation as soon as a new version’s released.
 Older versions of WordPress have their security flaws listed all over the Internet.
 It won’t take long for a hacker to use that info and mount an attack against your website.
 Make site maintenance a regular habit.
 Or, if you’re too lazy, you could always turn on automatic updates.
 This fulfills both your criteria of a hands-off approach and a secure website.

 Themes and plugins generally need to be updated manually.
 However, if you don’t schedule site maintenance regularly, configuring automatic updates might be the best way to stay on top of things without any immediate intervention.

 Get Rid of the Theme and Plugin Editor

 There are plenty of developers who make tweaks and changes to WP platform themes and plugins on a regular basis.
-This step is not meant for them.
-In the case of users who don’t use the built-in theme and plugin editor in the WordPress dashboard occasionally, it is better if the option is disabled.
+This step is not meant to them.
+In the case of users who don’t use the built-in theme and plugin editor on the WordPress dashboard occasionally, it is better if the option is disabled.
 What does the editor have to do with security?
 Well, for starters, this editor is used by authorized WordPress users and if their accounts get hacked, the editor might be responsible for the downfall of the entire website.
 All this can be achieved with a few code modifications.